YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The valid values for expr:

 * [NO]CHARACTERS enables or disables maintenance of $X and $Y according to the M ANSI standard for the characters <BS>, <LF>, <CR> and <FF>.
 CHARACTERS causes the device driver to examine all output for the above characters, and to adjust $X and $Y accordingly.
-By default, YottaDB/GT.M performs special maintenance on $X and $Y only for M format control characters, WRAPped records, and certain action deviceparameters.
+By default, YottaDB performs special maintenance on $X and $Y only for M format control characters, WRAPped records, and certain action deviceparameters.
 * In UTF-8 mode, the usual Unicode line terminators are recognized.
-* [NO]ESCAPE alters the effect of ANSI escape sequences on $X and $Y. ESCAPE causes YottaDB/GT.M to filter the output, searching for ANSI escape sequences and preventing them from updating $X and $Y. By default, YottaDB/GT.M does not screen output for escape sequences.
+* [NO]ESCAPE alters the effect of ANSI escape sequences on $X and $Y. ESCAPE causes YottaDB to filter the output, searching for ANSI escape sequences and preventing them from updating $X and $Y. By default, YottaDB does not screen output for escape sequences.

-By default, YottaDB/GT.M does not perform output filtering.
-For YottaDB/GT.M to maintain $X for non-graphic characters as described by the standard, FILTER="CHARACTERS" must be enabled.
+By default, YottaDB does not perform output filtering.
+For YottaDB to maintain $X for non-graphic characters as described by the standard, FILTER="CHARACTERS" must be enabled.
 Output filtering adds additional overhead to I/O processing.

 Example: